cshelton/pyminfunc/testing/README.md

 Failures that are due to bugs:

-none currently know (although there probably are some)
+none currently known (although there probably are some)